303248153/Sharp3DBinPacking/README.md

 });

 // Create a bin packer instance
+// The default bin packer will test all algorithms and try to find the best result
 // BinPackerVerifyOption is used to avoid bugs, it will check whether the result is correct var binPacker = BinPacker.GetDefault(BinPackerVerifyOption.BestOnly);